 A Before Save Flow is ideal when you need to validate data entered by users against specific criteria or rules.
 For example, you can ensure that mandatory fields are populated, check for data consistency, or perform complex data validation logic.

-If you want to enhance the data in a record by populating additional fields or performing calculations based on existing data, a Before Save Flow can help achieve this objective.
+A Before Save Flow can help enhance the data in a record by populating additional fields or performing calculations based on existing data.

 An After Save Flow is practical when you perform actions that rely on the saved record.
 For example, sending email notifications, creating related records, updating related data, or triggering external integrations.